MicrosoftDocs/sql-docs/docs/relational-databases/system-functions/sys-fn-get-audit-file-transact-sql.md

 ## Permissions
  - **SQL Server**: Requires the **CONTROL SERVER** permission.
  - **Azure SQL DB**: Requires the **CONTROL DATABASE** permission.
-    - Only audit logs from current database are accessible.
     - Server admins can access audit logs of all databases on the server.
+    - Non server admins can only access audit logs from the current database.
-    - The function will only return logs from blobs that you can access, blobs that do not meet the above criteria will be skipped (a list of skipped blobs will be displayed in the query output message).
+    - Blobs that do not meet the above criteria will be skipped (a list of skipped blobs will be displayed in the query output message), and the function will return logs only from blobs for which access is allowed.

 ## Examples